dnpoch/senthryX/README.md

 1. Download the Mod

-   - Download the mod [modrinth](https://modrinth.com/mod/senthryx) or in the official [GitHub repository](https://github.com/dnpoch/senthryX/releases).
+   - Download the mod via [modrinth](https://modrinth.com/mod/senthryx) or in the official [GitHub repository](https://github.com/dnpoch/senthryX/releases).

 2. Install the Mod